thelgevold/PhantomSnapshot/README.md

 SnapshotJS
 ==========

-Convert your website to PDF, JPG or PNG
+Convert your web pages to PDF, JPG or PNG

 SnapshotJS is a PhantomJS script for converting web pages to PDF, JPG or PNG